60% all school book challenges in the 2021-2022 school year came from just 11 people, with sexual content being the main reason behind the challenges.

 Booths, a British supermarket, got rid of its self checkout machines altogether because customers deemed them to be unreliable and impersonal.
 It turns out that the ‘hassle’ of human cashiers is actually their main benefit.
 As managing director Nigel Murray put it, “we pride ourselves on great customer service and you can’t do that through a robot.”

-Borat’s depiction of Kazakhstan was not only grossly inaccurate but also offensive.
+The film’s depiction of Kazakhstan was not only grossly inaccurate but also offensive.
 But that didn’t stop tourists planning a trip.
-Then-foreign minister Yerzhan Kazykhanov admitted six years after the movie’s release that “the number of visas issued by Kazakhstan grew tenfold” before he outlined how he was “grateful to Borat for helping attract tourists to Kazakhstan.”
+Then-foreign minister Yerzhan Kazykhanov admitted six years after the movie’s release that “the number of visas issued by Kazakhstan grew tenfold,” outlining how he was “grateful to Borat for helping attract tourists to Kazakhstan.”

 Despite all the technological change over the last decade, our buying habits remain remarkably similar: the average household buys a portfolio of 55 FMCG brands in a year.
 Of course the brands in question vary from year to year, but the challenge for marketers is still getting into a very limited buying set.

 A brand is rated more favourably by those who buy it than those who don’t – simply because those who buy it have more direct experience with it.
-So when you’re looking at brand attributes (e.g. “it’s high quality) it’s vital to control for market share, otherwise the biggest brands will always do best.
+So when you’re looking at brand attributes (e.g. “high quality”) it’s vital to control for market share, otherwise the biggest brands will always do best.

 Jim Stengel, ex-CMO of Proctor & Gamble, claimed that the 50 brands with the strongest purpose outperformed the stock market.
-But as Richard Shotton has pointed out, the data doesn’t stack up: Stengel picked the top 0.1% of brands – period – so purpose has nothing to do with it.
+But as Richard Shotton has pointed out, the data doesn’t stack up: Stengel picked the top 0.1% of brands – in terms of growth – so it’s hard to argue this was down to purpose.
 Plus, his definitions of purpose were vague at best.

 People are 2.5x more likely to switch brands after a major life event e.g. new job, marriage, retirement.
 (Note, this is based on claimed brand usage).